Athletics at the 1980 Summer Olympics – Men's hammer throw

 The men's hammer throw event at the 1980 Summer Olympics in Moscow, Soviet Union had an entry list of 17 competitors from 13 nations, with one qualifying group before the final (12) took place on 31 July 1980.
 Top 12 and ties and all those reaching 72.00 metres advanced to the final.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by Yuriy Sedykh of the Soviet Union, repeating as Olympic champion.
 He was the eighth man to win multiple medals in the event and third to have at least two gold medals (John Flanagan had three).
-Just as in 1976, Sedykh led the Soviet team to a medal sweep, with Sergey Litvinov taking silver and Jüri Tamm.
+Just as in 1976, Sedykh led the Soviet team to a medal sweep, with Sergey Litvinov taking silver and Jüri Tamm bronze.
 The gold medal was the Soviet Union's third consecutive and fifth overall in the men's hammer throw, second all-time to the United States's seven.